mixja/mixja.github.io/_posts/2015-09-28-ansible-cisco-vwlc.md

   default-lease-time 1200;
   max-lease-time 1200;
   option routers 192.168.232.2;
+  next-server 192.168.232.1;
 }
 # END ANSIBLE MANAGED BLOCK
 {% endraw %}
 {% endhighlight %}

+The `blockinfile` module includes begin and end marker lines, which are useful for removing the inserted block later during cleanup.

 With the modifications made to the DHCP configuration, the `name: Add temporary DHCP reservation` task notifies a couple of handlers, defined in `handlers/vmware.yml`: